Keep it moving

 The real work is stepping back into where it started: relationships.

-Through active listening, curiosity, and empathy, we rewrite old patterns together.
+Through active listening, curiosity, and empathy, we are able to rewrite old patterns together.

 Find the people who help you feel safe and supported again — without them, it’s easy to shut down and call it self-protection.